CausalAILab/Causal-RL/README.md

 causalrl/
 ├── causal_rl/                # Python package with algorithms and wrappers
 │   ├── algo/
-│   │   ├── baselines/        # Standard bandit baselines for comparison
+│   │   ├── baselines/        # Standard baselines algorithms (UCB, RCT, IPW) for comparison
 │   │   ├── cool/             # Causal Offline to Online Learning (COOL)
 │   │   ├── ctf_do/           # Counterfactual Decision Making
 │   │   ├── imitatation/      # (Sequential) Causal Imitation Learning
-│   │   └── reward_shaping/   # Confounding Robust Reward Shaping
+│   │   ├── reward_shaping/   # Confounding Robust Reward Shaping
+│   │   └── where_do/         # Where to Intervene
 │   └── wrappers/             # Gymnasium wrappers
-├── examples/                 # Jupyter notebooks of each task │   ├── baselines/            # RCT vs UCB comparisons on causal bandits │   ├── cool/
+├── examples/                 # Jupyter notebooks of each task │   ├── baselines/
+│   ├── cool/
 │   ├── ctf_do/
 │   ├── imitation/
 │   ├── reward_shaping/
-│   └── where_do/             # Chapter 9 “Where to Intervene” examples
+│   └── where_do/
 ├── setup.py                  # Packaging metadata and dependency pins
 └── README.md                 # (this file)
 ```